clamytoe/animpy/README.md

    - `cd animpy`

 ### Anaconda Setup

 1. `conda env create` (creates the virtual environment)
 2. `activate animpy` or `source activate animpy` (activates the virtual environment)
 3. `pip install -e .` (installs the animpy package)

 ### Regular Python 3 Virtual Environment Setup

 1. `python3 -m venv </path/to/new/virtual/environment>` (creates the virtual environment)
 2. `source </path/to/new/virtual/environment>/bin/activate` (activates the virtual environment)
 3. `pip install -r requirements.txt` (installs all required dependencies)
 4. `pip install -e .` (installs the animpy package)

-### Pipenv Setup
-1. `pipenv install` (creates the virtual environment, installs all dependencies from Pipfile.lock, and installs the animpy package)
-2. `pipenv shell` (activates the virtual environment)

 ## How To Use

 Once you've installed **animpy** into your virtual environment, using the script is pretty straight forward.
 If you use the *--help* flag it will display the following usage statement:

 ```bash